 June 5 has given us a little bit of everything throughout National Hockey League history.
 There were epic comebacks, expansion, awards given out and even one of the greatest NHL players signed on with a competing league.
 Let’s begin our daily trip back in time to relive all the best moments this date has given us over the years.

-The Edmonton Oilers hosted the Carolina Hurricanes in Game 1 of the Stanley Cup Final, on June 5, 2006.
-Things started off great for the home team as they built a 3-0 lead in the second period.
+The Edmonton Oilers hosted the Carolina Hurricanes in Game 1 of the Stanley Cup Final on June 5, 2006.
+Things started great for the home team as they built a 3-0 lead in the second period.
 Chris Pronger scored the first-ever penalty shot goal in Final history to go along with goals from Fernando Pisani and Ethan Moreau.

 Rod Brind’Amour got the momentum going the other way by getting the Hurricanes on the board just before the second intermission.
-They got two goals from Ray Whitney to tie the game and Justin Williams gave them a 4-3 lead midway through the third period.
+They got two goals from Ray Whitney to tie the game, and Justin Williams gave them a 4-3 lead midway through the third period.

-Ales Hemsky tied the game about three minutes later, but shortly afterward, the Oilers lost goaltender Dwayne Roloson to a right knee injury and does not return for the rest of the series.
+Ales Hemsky tied the game about three minutes later, but shortly afterward, the Oilers lost goaltender Dwayne Roloson to a right knee injury and did not return for the rest of the series.
 His replacement, Ty Conklin, made a huge error by fumbling the puck behind the net, leading directly to Brind’Amour’s game-winning goal with just 32 seconds left to play.

 The Hurricanes became just the sixth team in NHL history to erase a three-goal deficit to win a game in the Final.